-- ✤ 100% of staff speak English - ✤ 67% are from an English speaking background - 33% have Korean, Arabic, Palestine, European or Filipino backgrounds - ✤ 100% of staff are female
+- 100% of staff speak English - ❖ 67% are from an English speaking background - 33% have Korean, Arabic, Palestine, Cantonese or Filipino backgrounds. - ❖ 100% of staff are female

-The average age of our staff is 53 years with the average employment at Hills of 10 years.
+The average age of our staff is 48 years with the average employment at Hills of 19.6 years.

 All of our staff have completed the Working With Children Check upon appointment and hold a current first aid and CPR certificate.
-Staff attendance has been excellent due to a healthy environment created by adhering to our Work Health and Safety policies, COVID safe practices and the love of working in a Montessori environment.
+All teaching staff undertake annual Child Protection training.
+Staff attendance has been excellent due to a healthy environment created by adhering to our Work Health and Safety policies, continued COVID-19 safe practices and the love of working in a Montessori environment.
 Long term staff employees ensure a great stability with the children and the overall program.